FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 Abigail’s Character Illustrated

-Thirdly, she was a prophetic woman – Abigail spoke prophetic words to David.
-David realized this and as a result much bloodshed was averted that day (1 Samuel 25:33).
+Fourthly, she was a prophetic woman – Abigail spoke prophetic words to David.
+David realized this and as a result, much bloodshed was averted that day (1 Samuel 25:33).